Working for Berkshire Healthcare

 Please find attached the behaviour framework that underpins these values for this job role.

-Community staff nurse (Adult nurse) – Roles across Berkshire
+Community nursing sister or Community charge nurse – Roles across Berkshire

 About the role:

-- You will visit a number of patients on a daily basis in their own homes
+- You will visit patients on a daily basis in their own homes

-- You will provide high quality nursing care to a range of patients with varying healthcare needs
+- You will assess for and provide high quality nursing care to a range of patients with varying healthcare needs

 - Some of the healthcare you will be expected to provide include; end of life care, wound management, and much more.